JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 for instructions and connections on the Shield.

 ### BUILD:
-1. Install Dynamixel libraries into Arduino IDE (must be 1.8.5 or up) via menu: "Sketch" / "Include Libraries" / "Manage Libraries" and then search for Dynamixel.
+1. If you want the SERVO_SUPPORT: Install Dynamixel libraries into Arduino IDE (must be 1.8.5 or up) via menu: "Sketch" / "Include Libraries" / "Manage Libraries" and then search for Dynamixel.
 Select and then "Install" the DYNAMIXEL2Arduino and then DynamixelShield
+2. If you want the STEPPER_SUPPORT: Install the [AccelStep](https://www.airspayce.com/mikem/arduino/AccelStepper/index.html) library into the Arduino IDE via menu: "Sketch" / "Include Libraries" / "Manage Libraries" and then search for AccelStep.
+Select and then "Install" it.
-2. Download the .ino file above and place in folder of the same name under Arduino folder. e.g. Documents\Arduino\DynamixelShieldSetup\DynamixelShieldSetup.ino and open it.
+3. Download the .ino file above and place in folder of the same name under Arduino folder. e.g. Documents\Arduino\DynamixelShieldSetup\DynamixelShieldSetup.ino and open it.
-3. Modify the BAUD value around line 50 to what your servo uses (default is 57600), SERVO_ID to match the servo address (default is 1) and SERVO_MODE to match the mode (default is the extended position mode which might not be supported on your servo)
+4. Modify the BAUD value around line 50 to what your servo uses (default is 57600) or whatever you like if you aren't using the servos, SERVO_ID to match the servo address (default is 1) and SERVO_MODE to match the mode (default is the extended position mode which might not be supported on your servo)
-4. Connect the Arduino /without the shield/ and program it.
+5. Connect the Arduino /without the shield/ and program it.
-5. Connect the TTL serial adapter TTL Serial USB adapter to J3 on the shield.
+6. If you want the SERVO_SUPPORT: Connect the TTL serial adapter TTL Serial USB adapter to J3 on the shield.
 This is the small 4 pin connector off by itself near the green power terminal.

 Shield J3 pin | TTL adapter pin
 -----------|----------------